-This year, the global auto industry will make 1.5 to five million fewer vehicles than originally expected due to supply chain issues.
+In 2021 the global auto industry made 1.5 to five million fewer vehicles than originally expected due to supply chain issues.
 Ironically, Americans are buying new vehicles at the fastest pace in years, causing demand to outpace an already-dwindling supply.
 Businesses and organizations that rely on vehicles to move their people or products from A to B are now having to compete for a place in line when it's time to add or replace this crucial part of their operations.

 The auto industry is facing a major microchip shortage.
 Automakers expected a lower demand for new cars last year and decreased their microchip orders, which are a necessity in new vehicles.
 However, vehicle demand increased beyond their predictions.
 When consumers bought up the available microchips for electronics, the auto industry was left with a big shortage of new cars available for sale — and the fleet industry was left with unfulfilled orders.